beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 _Adding environment-specific settings must be done only when there is no other choice._

+^ The next step is to realize that the easiest environment-specific configuration to manage is the one that doesn't need to change.

+^ That means that whenever possible, we should try to engineer our code so that it does the same thing regardless of the environment.

+^ We will only fall back to differing config values when we have no other choice.

 ---
 ## Env-specific settings are checked and loaded **once**